 I've written a book on how to build a telescope just like the one I did so anyone can do it.
 Every step and every piece is covered in great detail so you can actually build a powerful telescope much more powerful than the one's typically found in department stores.
 The optics are larger with greater light-gathering power and resolution, enabling you to observe fainter stars, nebulae, and galaxies, and to see finer detail on planets.
 The high magnifications advertised with department store telescopes are actually useable with this telescope.
 The eyepieces are larger with a bigger window for the eye to look into, not something you must squint and strain to see anything.
 The mounting is very rigid and stable, not like the flimsy tripods that move and vibrate to the point you have to move your head around trying to keep up with the bouncing image.
 The simple design makes the instrument able to be set up in seconds anywhere you bring it.
 If you follow the instructions in the order given it's almost impossible to fail.
 The large optics gather 500 times more light than the unaided eye, permitting stunning views of the universe.
 Amaze your family and friends with the achievement of making a powerful telescope that will yield a lifetime of beautiful views of the heavens.
 This would make a great parent-child project that would prove very rewarding.
 Be prepared for sighting celestial objects like you've never seen them before with this truly powerful 8-inch reflecting telescope.
-The book is available on Amazon here.

 Astronomy is the most exciting and fun topic in the universe.
 Of course, I am a bit biased, but don't you agree?
 Using a telescope to see the invisible and look far back in time, exploring the universe to learn about meteors, the Moon, comets, asteroids, star clusters, nebulae and galaxies, and trying to understand the role of black holes, dark matter, and dark energy, are all covered in this enjoyable text.
-It's also available on Amazon here.